joehakimrahme/blogstrap/docs/source/index.md

 In this case, `article` will never be served.

-* **Static Pages**: The optional configuration variable **STATIC_PAGES** takes a list of pages as values, and allows the creation of links to the pages that are present on the navbar at every page.
+* **Navbar Links**: The optional configuration variable **NAVBAR_LINKS** takes a dictionary of link:URL as values and allows the creation of links (both internal and external) to be inserted on the navbar on every page.

 * **TOC blacklist**: The optional configuration variable **TOC_BLACKLIST** allows to explicitly remove some pages from the